Wales economy: Carwyn Jones's foreign investment and trade call

 UK government trade minister Lord Green also attended the meeting in Cardiff.

-Speaking beforehand, Mr Jones said boosting exports and foreign investment was vital to the Welsh economy.'New markets'
+Speaking beforehand, Mr Jones said boosting exports and foreign investment was vital to the Welsh economy.

 The first minister - who has led trade missions to China, India and the US - said: "That is why it is more important than ever that the Welsh government supports Welsh companies to explore trade opportunities in new markets.